History of Transnistria: Moldavian SSR

 The Moldavian SSR became the subject of a systematic policy of Russification.
-Cyrillic was made the official script for Moldavian.
-It had an official status in the republic, together with Russian, which was the language of "interethnic communication".
+Moldovan language had an official status in the republic, together with Russian, which was the language of "interethnic communication".

-Most industry that was built in the Moldavian SSR was concentrated in Transnistria, while the rest of Moldavia had a predominantly agricultural economy.
-In 1990, Transnistria accounted for 40% of Moldavia's GDP and 90% of its electricity production.
+Most industry that was built in the Moldavian SSR was concentrated in Transnistria, while the rest of Moldova had a predominantly agricultural economy.
+In 1990, Transnistria accounted for 40% of Moldova's GDP and 90% of its electricity production.

 The 14th Soviet army had been based there since 1956 and was kept there after the fall of the Soviet Union to safeguard what is probably the biggest weapons stockpile and ammunition depot in Europe, which was set up in Soviet times for possible operations on the Southeastern Theater in the event of World War III.
 Russia was negotiating with the Republic of Moldova, Transnistria and Ukraine for transit rights to be able to evacuate the military materiel back to Russia.
 In 1994, the 14th Army headquarters were moved from Moldovan capital Chișinău to Tiraspol.

 Dissolution of the Soviet Union

-Mikhail Gorbachev's policy of perestroika in the Soviet Union allowed the political liberalisation at the regional level in 1980s.
-The incomplete democratisation was preliminary for the exclusivist nationalism to become the most dynamic political force.
-Some national minorities opposed these changes in the Moldavian political class of the republic, since during Soviet times, local politics had often been dominated by non-Romanians, particularly by those of Russian origin.
-The language laws — introducing the Latin alphabet for written Moldavian and requiring proficiency in the Moldavian language (essentially—some would say exactly—the Romanian language) for public servants— presented a particularly volatile issue as a great proportion of the non-Romanian population of the Moldavian SSR did not speak Moldavian.
+Mikhail Gorbachev's policy of perestroika in the Soviet Union allowed the political liberalization at the regional level in 1980s.
+The incomplete democratization was preliminary for the exclusivist nationalism to become the most dynamic political force.
+Some national minorities opposed these changes in the Moldovan political class of the republic, since during Soviet times, local politics had often been dominated by non-Romanian Moldovans, particularly by those of Russian origin.
+The language laws — introducing the Latin alphabet for written Moldavian and requiring proficiency in the Moldavian language (essentially—some would say exactly—the Romanian language) for public servants— presented a particularly volatile issue as a great proportion of the non-Romanian population of the Moldovan SSR did not speak Moldovan.
 The problem of official languages in the Republic of Moldova has become a Gordian knot, being exaggerated and, perhaps, intentionally politicized.
 This displeasure with the new policies was manifested in a more visible way in Transnistria, where urban centers such as Tiraspol, had a Slavic majority.
 The scenes of protests against the central government of the republic were more acute here.

-According to the census in 1989, the population in Transnistria was 39.9% Moldavian, 28.3% Ukrainian, 25.4% Russian, 1.9% Bulgarian.
+According to the census in 1989, the population in Transnistria was 39.9% Moldovan, 28.3% Ukrainian, 25.4% Russian, 1.9% Bulgarian.